-Market Intelligence challenges what you think you know.
+Industry Intelligence challenges what you think you know.
 This article suggests questions.
-One's that could help you determine what you think you know could be wrong.
+The ones that could help you determine what you think you know could be wrong.
 Your competitive landscape changes all the time.
+Here is an article which provides An Introduction to Market Intelligence.
 Take time out to understand what you think you know is still valid.
 Ask yourself the following questions:

 - Are your clients, prospects and suppliers the same?

 - What do you think of the market and the key players within it?